Hair Mask for Dandruff

 Guidelines to Use the Hair Mask for Dandruff

-- You can use a muslin cloth to dry your hair and allow it to dry completely.
-Avoid using a hairdryer.
+- You can dry your hair with a muslin cloth and let it dry completely.
+Don’t use a hair dryer.

 - To prevent tangles, use a wide-toothed comb to brush your hair gently.

 - Massage your scalp and hair roots properly while applying the hair mask, oil, or rinse as directed.
 Additionally, apply the mask on hair tips to get better results.

 - For the best results, gently massage your scalp for a few minutes in a circular motion.